lsst/verify/README.md

-Validate an LSST DM processCcd.py output repository against a set of LSST Science Requirements Document Key Performance Metrics. and expected performance following the LSST Overview paper.
+Validate an LSST DM processCcd.py output repository against a set of LSST Science Requirements Document Key Performance Metrics.
+Also assess expected analytic models for photometric and astrometric performance following the LSST Overview paper.

 ```
 setup validate_drp
 validateDrp.py CFHT/output
 ```

-will produces output, plots, JSON files analyzing the processed data in `CFHT/output`.
+will produce output, plots, JSON files analyzing the processed data in `CFHT/output`.
 Metrics will be separately calculated for each filter represented in the repository.

 Replace `CFHT/output` with your favorite processed data repository and you will get reasonable output.

 One can run `validateDrp.py` in any of the following modes:

 1. use no configuration file (as above)
 2. pass a configuration file with just validation parameters (brightSnr, number of expected matches, ...) but no dataId specifications
 3. pass a configuration file that specifies validation parameters and the dataIds to process.
 See examples below for use with a `--configFile`

 ------
 This package also includes examples that run processCcd task on some CFHT data and DECam data and validate the astrometric and photometric repeatability of the results.